ekimeel/kind-table/README.md

 ![Publish Status](https://github.com/ekimeel/kind-table/workflows/Publish/badge.svg?branch=main)

 # About
-The kind-table project is designed to be an in-memory table data structure (rows and columns) with robust functionality.
+The kind-table project is designed to be an in-memory table data structure (rows and cols) with robust functionality.

 ## Quick Start